jstg004/blockchain_research/lightning_notes.md

 - with micropayment channels only 2 states are required
   1. current correct balance
   2. any old deprecated balances
-- there is onle a single correct current balance
+- there is only a single correct current balance
   - can be many old balances which are deprecated
 - it is possible in Bitcoin to devise a Bitcoin script where all old transactions are invalidated